tosdr/tosback-versions/Banned.Video/Privacy Policy.md

 Cookie Policy
 -------------

-This Website uses Cookies and other Identifiers.
+This Website uses Trackers.
 To learn more, the User may consult the [Cookie Policy](https://www.iubenda.com/privacy-policy/gdpr/31079721/cookie-policy "Cookie Policy").

 Additional information about Data collection and processing
 -----------------------------------------------------------